Synthesis of Infinite State Systems: Preliminaries

 \item A \textbf{memoryless (=positional) strategy} for player $I$ is $s:V_I \to V$.
 A play of the game $\langle v_n\ |\ n \in \omega \rangle$ is played by the strategy $s$ if for every $n$, if $v_n \in V_I$ then $v_{n+1} = s(v_n)$.

-\item A memoryless \textbf{strategy} $s$ for player $I$ is \textbf{winning} from a vertex $v$ if all game plays from $v$ that are played by the strategy $s$ are winning for player $I$.
-The set of vertices from which a memoryless strategy $s$ is winning is the \textbf{winning region of} $s$. \item The \textbf{winning region of player} $I$ is the union of the winning regions of all memoryless strategies for player $I$. \item A memoryless winning strategy for player $I$ is \textbf{uniform} if its winning region is the winning region of player $I$. \item All the above are defined for player $II$ in a similar fashion. \end{enumerate} \end{defi} The following summarizes some basic facts about parity games (for further reading, see \cite{Gradel,Pin}): \begin{thm} Let $G$ be a parity game. \begin{enumerate} \item Each $v \in V$ is either in the winning region of player $I$, or in the winning region of player $II$. \item Both players have uniform memoryless winning strategies. \item The winning regions of both players are $\MSO$-definable in $(V_I,V_{II},E,\Pi_0,\dots,\Pi_{d-1})$. \end{enumerate} \end{thm}
+\item A \textbf{strategy} $s$ for player $I$ is \textbf{winning} from a vertex $v$ if all game plays from $v$ that are played by the strategy $s$ are winning for player $I$.
+The set of vertices from which a strategy $s$ is winning is the \textbf{winning region of} $s$. \item The \textbf{winning region of player} $I$ is the union of the winning regions of all strategies for player $I$. \item A winning strategy for player $I$ is \textbf{uniform} if its winning region is the winning region of player $I$. \item All the above are defined for player $II$ in a similar fashion. \end{enumerate} \end{defi} The following summarizes some basic facts about parity games (for further reading, see \cite{Gradel,Pin}): \begin{thm} Let $G$ be a parity game. \begin{enumerate} \item For each $v \in V$, if a player has a winning strategy from $v$ then it has a memoryless winning strategy from $v$. \item Each $v \in V$ is either in the winning region of player $I$, or in the winning region of player $II$. \item Both players have uniform memoryless winning strategies. \item The winning regions of both players are $\MSO$-definable in $(V_I,V_{II},E,\Pi_0,\dots,\Pi_{d-1})$. \end{enumerate} \end{thm}

 \begin{defi} Let $\mathcal{M}$ be a structure.
 A parity game $G$ is $\MSO$\textbf{-definable} in $\mathcal{M}$ if $V_I,V_{II},\Pi_0,\dots,\Pi_{d-1}$ are $\MSO$-definable subsets of $\mathcal{M}$, and $E$ is an $\MSO$-definable binary relation on $\mathcal{M}$.
 Similarly, a memoryless strategy is $\MSO$-definable in $\mathcal{M}$ if it is an $\MSO$-definable binary relation on $\mathcal{M}$. \end{defi}